-- 105 CISM2 is a parallel, three-dimensional thermomechanical ice sheet model (ISM) which solves equations for the conservation of mass, momentum, and internal energy (Lipscomb et al., 2019).
+CISM2 is a parallel, 3-D thermomechanical ice sheet model (ISM) which solves equations for the conservation of mass, momentum, and internal energy (Lipscomb et al., 2019).
 In this study, CISM2 solves a depth-integrated viscosity approximation of the Stokes equations for incompressible viscous flow (DIVA, Goldberg, 2011).
-At the horizontal resolution used in this study for the Greenland domain (4 km), the DIVA outperformed other hybrid or zero-order solvers in terms of both model performance and representation of the ice-flow physics (Robinson et al., 2022).
-Basal sliding is calculated using - 110 a pseudo-plastic sliding law which incorporates linear, plastic and power-law behaviour (Aschwanden et al., 2016).
+At the horizontal resolution used in this study for the Greenland domain (4 km), DIVA outperformed other hybrid or zero-order solvers in terms of both model performance and representation of the ice-flow physics (Robinson et al., 2022).
+Basal sliding is calculated using a pseudo-plastic sliding law which incorporates linear, plastic, and power-law behaviour (Aschwanden et al., 2016).
 Ocean forcing at the marine-terminating outlet glaciers is not accounted here, and floating ice is immediately removed based on a simple flotation criterion.
-GIA is parametrised using the Elastic-Lithosphere/Relaxing-Asthenosphere (ELRA) model (see for example Rutt et al., 2009), which allows to take account for a regional bedrock response to changes in ice load.
+GIA is parameterised using the elastic lithosphere-relaxing asthenosphere (ELRA) model (see for example Rutt et al., 2009), which allows for taking account of a regional bedrock response to changes in ice load.
 The main CISM2 parameter values used in this study are provided in Table A1.
-Finally, while a more detailed description of all the - 115 CISM2 features and options can be found in Lipscomb et al. (2019), we highlight that the same model setup used here has previously been applied in two-way coupled simulations of the global climate and the GrIS over the next centuries (Muntjewerf et al., 2020b, a) as well as in the past (Sommers et al., 2021).
+Finally, while a more detailed description of all the CISM2 features and options can be found in Lipscomb et al. (2019), we highlight that the same model setup used here has previously been applied in two-way coupled simulations of the global climate and the GrIS over the next centuries (Muntjewerf et al., 2020b, a) as well as in the past (Sommers et al., 2021).